nmeum/creek/README.md

 * Support for tracking the current window title in the status bar
 * Highlighting of tags containing urgent windows (see [xdg-activation])
-* Basic run-time configuration support via environment variables
+* Basic run-time configuration support via command-line flags

 ### Screenshot